Fast fashion clothes – we’ve all probably bought them at some point in our life, unaware of the ramifications of their low price and low quality.

 What fast fashion factories do to stay afloat

 In the world we live in today, one thing holier than God almighty is profit.
 With that in mind, both the brand and the factory owner MUST make a lot of money.
-And if a brand owner that sells a t-shirt for €8 is to afford that new private island, he must bank at least €6 from it.
+And if a brand owner that sells a t-shirt for €8 is to afford that new private island, (s)he must bank at least €6 from it.

-Then we have the factory owner that simply must buy that new Mercedes G-class SUV.
-He has a problem, though.
-He must settle for a €2 price for the cotton t-shirt.
-So how can he afford that SUV and charge just €2 for a tee?
+Then we have the factory owner that simply must buy that €150k car.
+(S)he has a problem, though.
+(S)he must settle for a €2 price for the cotton t-shirt.
+So how to afford the car and charge just €2 for a tee?

 Modern slavery stats